 “Iggy Pop couldn’t make it tonight, so you’ll have to make do with me instead” joked PINS‘ bassist Anna at the band’s headline London show last night.
 She was introducing ‘Aggrophobe’, the collaborative track which catapulted PINS in to public consciousness earlier this year.
-Needless to say, she aced Iggy’s spoken word parts, and along with band-mates Faith, Lois, Sophie & Kyoko; proved that PINS are a band with an uncompromising, sparkling talent.
+Needless to say, she aced Iggy’s spoken word parts and along with band-mates Faith, Lois, Sophie & Kyoko, proved that PINS are a band with sparkling talent.

-Fresh off the back of supporting The Breeders on their European tour, the girls were glammed up and ready to give the crowds plenty of their thunderous post-punk sounds.
-Opening their set with the hypnotising ‘Trouble’, the crowd were swaying in time to the snaking bass lines and devious guitar, before they were treated to several new tracks that boasted stomping percussion, and plenty of PINS’ trademark commanding lyrics.
+Fresh off the back of supporting The Breeders on their European tour, PINS were glammed up and ready to give the crowds plenty of their thunderous post-punk sounds.
+Opening their set with the hypnotising ‘Trouble’, the crowd were swaying in time to the snaking bass lines and devious guitar ruffs, before they were treated to several new tracks that full of stomping percussion and plenty of PINS’ trademark commanding lyrics.
 2012 single ‘LUVU4LYF’ sounded as sharp and vital as their new offerings, as did iconic Wild Nights track ‘Young Girls’ which the band closed their set with.

 Follow PINS on Facebook for more updates.

 Photo Credit: Andrew Benge